Kairotic/liveloom/paper/paper.md

 efforts, gender diversity in software engineering is an ongoing problem.

-As a relatively new interdisciplinary practice, live coding offers an opportunity to build a gender diverse culture, and this opportunity is a core topic across live coding research and practice [@armitage_spaces_2018].
-Turkle and Papert related gender to the plurality of relationships between coder and program observed in children, describing a more conversational approach to coding, with mid-course corrections rather than fixed-goals as *bricolage* [@Turkle90,
+As a relatively new interdisciplinary practice that tries to reject hierarchies^[See for example the Algorave Guidelines -- https://github.com/Algorave/guidelines], live coding offers an opportunity to build a gender diverse culture, and this opportunity is a core topic across live coding research and practice [@armitage_spaces_2018].
+Turkle and Papert related gender to the plurality of relationships between coder and program observed in children, describing a more conversational approach to coding, with mid-course corrections rather than fixed-goals as *bricolage* [@Turkle90, p.
-p.
 136].
 This approach is certainly evocative of live coding, with the suggestion being that it is one likely to be favoured by girls, but discouraged by instructors in favour of more fixed design processes.

 @armitage_spaces_2018 brings together female perspectives on live coding in the Algorave scene, relating one interviewee's experience of